A Guide to Tyre Aging and Replacement

 Learning to Let Go

 Discarding an unused spare or a tyre with good tread can be a difficult thing for a budget-conscious driver to do.
 However, if the tyres are old, that’s just what you should do.
 While tyres don’t have a ‘sell by’ date, like a carton of milk, they should be closely inspected at and after the five-year mark.
 Of all the parts of a vehicle, tyres have the greatest effects on braking and handling.
-If a tyre shop recommends new tyres when you go in for an inspection, it’s best to get it done as soon as possible.
+If a tyre shop recommends new tyres and 2 inch lift kits when you go in for an inspection, it’s best to get it done as soon as possible.
 After all, your life—and that of other motorists—may depend on it.